 Funding for capital improvement projects is provided through the General Obligation (GO) bond program and Urban Enhancement Trust Fund (UETF).
 Both the City of Albuquerque and Bernalillo County have set aside 5% of the Public Works Streets portion of their GO bonds to be used exclusively for bicycle projects, beginning in 1995.
-The City set aside is equally distributed between the on street (2.5%) and trails (2.5%) programs.
-The GO bonds are obligated in 2-year cycles, generating \$600,000 for the on street system biennially.
+The GO bonds are obligated in 2-year cycles.
 Additional monies from the CIP (e.g., major pavement rehabilitation or specific roadway construction projects) may be used for bicycle projects.
 On-street bikeways will be incorporated into new roadway construction and street rehabilitation/resurfacing projects wherever feasible.